Cubercoding/mxconfig/.config/ReText project/README.md

 useWebKit=true
 ```

 The `appStyleSheet`- and `styleSheet`-parameters only allow absolute pathnames.
 System variables like `$HOME` or aliases like `~` cannot be used to refer to the user's home directory.
-To avoid having to use the username in the path, save the stylesheets in the `etc`-directory and refer to those files instead:
+To avoid having to use the username in the path, save the stylesheets in the `/etc`-directory and refer to those files instead:

 ```
 appStyleSheet=/etc/md-qt.qss